 Dancers reaching for new heights need personal attention to improve.
 Try offering private classes to those who are interested.
 Additionally, constantly offer corrections in class.
 Your serious dancers are relying on you and your faculty to find the mistakes they need to work on so that in the future they will no longer make those mistakes.

 Building Great Dancers

 Becoming an excellent dancer requires dedication and focus, skills that are useful in many walks of life.
 The skills you give a great dancer are useful on and off the marley.
-From a young age, when you find a child who excels and is interested in learning more, begin grooming in the focus and dedication dance requires.
+From a young age, when you find a child who excels and is interested in learning more, begin grooming with the focus and dedication dance requires.
 Teach them about dress code and build up a strong work ethic.
-They must enjoy themselves, but even at a young age you can begin to teach respect and the personal reward that flourishes from dedication.
+They must enjoy themselves, but even at a young age, you can begin to teach respect and the personal reward that flourishes from dedication.

 Teach the Fundamentals

 The fundamentals of dance are useful forever.
 As students age, it is important to inform them about current trends and genres.
 However, at a young age, it is important to teach the fundamentals in a fun and engaging way.
 Use your imagination to find ways you can teach accurate technique yet still have a ball!
 Dance in a Can has designed an excellent summer program that covers the basics of 7 genres of dance while still keeping your students engaged.
 Consult classic training manuals and current training manuals to ensure your teaching is up to date.